janekg89/revreaddy/readme.rst

 A particle based reaction-diffusion simulation with a reversible integrator, which obeys detailed balance.
+Revreaddy is mainly a C++ software which is wrapped to be accessible from python.

 This version features:
 	* Brownian Dynamics integrator with Metropolis-Hastings